The Business Case for Overseas Markets Immersion Programme

 Register your interest in OMIP by clicking here for more information.

-For Lonza, developing a strong pipeline of senior biotechnologists is essential to ensuring knowledge transfer and long-term workforce sustainability.
+For Lonza Group, developing a strong pipeline of senior biotechnologists is essential to ensuring knowledge transfer and long-term workforce sustainability.
 However, gaining hands-on experience in large-scale plant start-up and stabilisation is a challenge that requires structured exposure to global best practices.

 To bridge this gap, they leveraged Workforce Singapore’s (WSG) Overseas Markets Immersion Programme (OMIP).
 Through this programme, three biotechnologists were sent for a six-month immersion in Visp, Switzerland, where they picked up first-hand experience in plant set-up, operational troubleshooting and process optimisation.
 These are important knowledge they brought back to enhance Lonza’s biopharmaceutical capabilities in Singapore.